 This lantern came from a car park at Derby's Markeaton Park, and I received it on Thursday, 3rd March 2005.
 It was removed because the car park was to be re-lit with white light - in the form of 125 Watt mercury lamps in Thorn Beta 79s.
 As the lantern's canopy is of GRP construction, it was beginning to shed its fibres, which was probably why the lanterns were replaced, rather than have the lamps changed to metal halide, or similar.
 These lanterns were never particularly common in the Derby area; really, their only use was confined to parks and recreation grounds around the City.
 A quick hop over the border to Staffordshire, however, and the situation is very different - there are plenty of 2600s in use all over that County!
 The successor to the 2600, the Delta, did see more use around Derbyshire, however.

-This isn't the 2600 that went into my collection, but it does show how my 2600 would have looked when in use.
-This example is in the car park that my Disano Sella 1 came from.
+This isn't the 2600 that went into my Collection, but it does show how my 2600 would have looked when in use.
+This example is in the car park from which my Disano Sella 1 lantern came.
 The lanterns were all mounted post-top in both car parks, but side-entry versions are available.

 The blackening on the canopy is not due to the fibreglass wearing out, but is actually because the lantern was situated under trees, which have left deposits on the canopy over the years.